‘Live And Learn With Jesus’

 The children will also continue to learn about other faiths and religions.

-In their lessons the children will continue to develop their games skills and investigate body shape, travelling, flight and balance in gymnastics.
+In their lessons the children will continue to develop their games skills and will explore, improvise and combine movement ideas fluently and effectively in dance lessons.
 PE kits should be kept in school at all times.

 These lessons will continue to be delivered by a qualified French teacher.